njwest/MERN-Docker-ExRates/README.md

 ##### Why Digital Ocean

-I deployed this demo to a **Digital Ocean droplet** because said droplets are inexpensive VPSs with static IPs with root access.
+I deployed this demo to a [**Digital Ocean droplet**](https://m.do.co/c/977d7ae68b56) because said droplets are inexpensive VPSs with static IPs with root access.

-To my mind, DO VPSs are ideal for demoing, as building the same demo on a network of AWS or GCP services would cost more time and money for features this demo will not need.
+To my mind, [**Digital Ocean VPSs**](https://m.do.co/c/977d7ae68b56) are ideal for demoing, as building the same demo on a network of AWS or GCP services would cost more time and money for features this demo will not need.

 ## Frontend